Frequently Asked Questions

 The Environmental Improvement Plan 2023 consists of 262 pages covering numerous topics including domestic heating.
 On the subject of wood burning stoves the Government's plan clearly confirms “We are not considering a ban on domestic burning in England.
 The UK government recognises that some households are reliant on solid fuel burning as a primary source for heating, hot water and cooking, with this in mind government is not seeking to ban burning.”

-Therefore, the Government appears to have categorically confirmed in writing for the next 20 years wood burning stove owners can rest easily.
-But could wood burning stoves be banned in 20 years time?
+The Government appears to have categorically confirmed in writing for the next 18 years wood burning stove owners can rest easily, but could wood burning stoves be banned in 18 years time?

-Currently around 1.5 Million households in the UK use wood burning to heat their homes.
-These 1.5 Million homes are lived in by around 3.5 Million potential voters who are very unlikely to vote for a Government who wants to stop them being able to heat their homes in the way they choose.
+Currently around 1.5 Million households in the UK already use wood burning stoves.
+These 1.5 Million homes are lived in by around 3.5 Million adults (over 18 years of age) who are very unlikely to vote for any Government who wants to stop them being able to heat their homes in the way they choose.

-It is estimated 200,000 new households are installing wood burning stoves every year.
-If this trend continues and the existing households who already burn wood do not stop, in 20 years time around 12.8 Million people (31.6% of all potential voters) will live in wood burning households.
+Around 200,000 new households are installing wood burning stoves every year.
+If this trend continues and the existing households who already have wood burning stoves do not stop using them, in 18 years time around 5.1 Million homes containing around 11.9 Million adult voters will have wood burning stoves.
 Such massive voting power could make it impossible for any Government to ever consider banning wood burning stoves in the UK.